Minke whale: Taxonomy

-Taxonomists further categorize the common minke whale into two or three subspecies; the North Atlantic minke whale, the North Pacific minke whale and dwarf minke whale.
+Taxonomists further categorize the common minke whale into two or three subspecies: the North Atlantic minke whale, the North Pacific minke whale and the dwarf minke whale.
 All minke whales are part of the rorquals, a family that includes the humpback whale, the fin whale, the Bryde's whale, the sei whale and the blue whale.

 The junior synonyms for B. acutorostrata are B. davidsoni (Scammon 1872), B. minimia (Rapp, 1837), and B. rostrata (Fabricius, 1780).
 There is one synonym for B. bonaerensis – B. huttoni (Gray 1874).

 Writing in his 1998 classification, Rice recognized two of the subspecies of the common minke whale – B. a. scammoni (Scammon's minke whale) and a further taxonomically unnamed subspecies found in the Southern Hemisphere, the dwarf minke whale (first described by Best as "Type 3," 1985).

 On at least one occasion, an Antarctic minke whale has been confirmed migrating to the Arctic.
 In addition, at least two wild hybrids between a common minke whale and an Antarctic minke whale have been confirmed.